-- Ollie was fed one can/day of an appropriate lower calorie urinary diet to provide 326 kcal/day.
+- Ollie was fed 1 can/day of an appropriate lower calorie urinary diet to provide 326 kcal/day

-- In addition, treats were discussed, as the pet owners insisted that Ollie needed something to chew on.
+- Additionally, treats were discussed, as the pet owners insisted that Ollie needed something to chew on

-- An alternative option to rawhides included putting an additional one-quarter can of the lower calorie urinary diet into a Kong® rubber toy and then freezing it, giving him something he could chew without straying from the dietary plan.
+- An alternative option to rawhides included putting an additional ¼ can of the lower calorie urinary diet into a Kong® rubber toy and then freezing it, giving him something he could chew without straying from the dietary plan

-- Given the concentrated urine, water was added in one-quarter cup increments to each meal until his urine-specific gravity was less than 1.020.
+- Given the concentrated urine, water was added in ¼ cup increments to each meal until his urine-specific gravity was less that 1.020

 Because this diet was not formulated for weight loss and Ollie was at such high risk for continued obesity and stone recurrence, biweekly weigh-ins and urine-specific gravity tests were recommended.
 The owners were counseled that the diet might not entirely prevent any further stones, but that it may create an environment in the urine where stones take longer to form or are less likely to form.